Looking at social media this morning and seeing some of the racist abuse levelled at our footballers has been a pretty saddening experience.

-It’s unsettling.
-It makes me go back and question the widely-held view that things are getting better with each generation.
+It’s a bit unsettling, though.
+It makes us question the widely-held view that things are getting better with each generation.
 On the one hand, they are - evidenced not least by my (now grown up) kids and their wonderfully diverse friends, who seem infinitely more tolerant and understanding than my age group – and certainly that of my parents.
-On the other, they’re not – players being booed when they take the knee, vile abuse directed at our brilliant black players who enabled the England men’s team reach their first final for 55 years etc etc.
+On the other, they’re not – players being booed when they take the knee, vile abuse directed at our brilliant black players who have been central to the England team reaching the a for the first time in 55 years etc etc. Sigh.

 So how DO we ensure that things really improve with each day, each year, each generation?
 It’s not something we can take for granted, that will just take care of itself.
 We’ve got to keep having the conversation during the formative years.
 Education is so important.
 As parents and teachers we need to keep finding ways for kids to question these important issues together and form their own opinions while they’re young.